Pawel-Serkowski/scouts_skills/README.md

 The program will run on localhost specified by your computer.

 ## More about
   I created it to help kids looking for our scouts skills.
-In the past this takeway not as easy as nowdays.
+In the past this takeway was not as easy as nowdays.
-To get data I created a worm in python using betiful soup to take them from various documents.
+To get data I created a worm in python using beautiful soup to take them from various documents.